muccijacopo/shorturl/README.md

 # shorturl
-A simple Node TypeScript app to make your url shortner.
+A simple Node TypeScript app to make your url shorter.